zaxxio/zaxxio/Readme.md

 ## I'm a Software Engineer and an Constant Learner !!

 - 🔭 I just launched my first youtube channel : [Build Neural Network with Java!][course]
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently researching on neural networks 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking deep inside Machine Learning & Artificial Intelligence
+- 💬 Brainstorm with me over tech, algorithms, career, and music
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I like to code at morning.